Current Ohio Mortgage and Refinance Rates

 • Conventional refinances are refinance loans that aren’t part of a government loan program.
 Judging by current mortgage rates in Ohio, you can expect them to come with higher rates than government-backed refinances.

 • FHA refinances, which are backed by the Federal Housing Administration (FHA), are generally more accessible for first-time homebuyers, especially when compared to conventional loans.
-Their rates are also typically lower than conventional refinance rates.
+FHA loan rates are also typically lower than conventional refinance rates.
 Right now in Ohio, the difference is about 0.78 percentage points.

 What is the current mortgage rates forecast for 2024?